 Counselling MBACP Registered Counsellor and Supervisor

 At times in life it can become hard to cope with different challenges, particularly at the moment with the virus and how it affects our lives, whether you are alone or have others around you.
-It is at this time that it can be helpful to see a counsellor, knowing that you will not be judged and anything you wish to talk about is confidential.
+It is at this time that it can be helpful to speak with a counsellor, knowing that you will not be judged and anything you wish to talk about is confidential.
 It is important that you feel safe and that you can trust your counsellor, therefore I always encourage my clients to consider how they feel when they first come to see me and this is when we can explore your needs and your expectations of counselling.

-My fee is £40 per hour for an individual session and £60 per hour for couples counselling.
-The first session gives you, the client, the opportunity to get a sense of who I am and decide whether you feel we can work together to explore what is troubling you.
+The initial session gives you, the client, the opportunity to get a sense of who I am and decide whether we feel we can work together to explore what is troubling you.

 I am based in St. Leonards-on-Sea, East Sussex which is within easy travelling distance from the surrounding St. Leonards and Hastings area.

 I am an experienced, insured and professionally qualified integrative counsellor offering both short and long term counselling.
-I am also a registered member of the BACP and an accredited member of the NCS.
-As an integrative counsellor, I am trained in Person Centred, Psychodynamic, Gestalt and Behavioural approaches and I use these to suit my client's needs.
+I am a registered member of the BACP.

 I have experience of supervising counsellors both 1-1 and in a group, particularly in the bereavement field but often work with depression, anxiety, relationship difficulties and other issues, therefore I can offer supervision to individuals on request.